Each family is asked to agree to our Team Policies at the time they register their swimmer(s). If you have questions, please Contact Us.

 All athletes must be current members of USA Swimming.
 Families must register their own swimmers on the USA Swimming platform and pay those fees directly to the national organization.

-Coaches and officials must be current non-athlete members of USA Swimming.
+Coaches, officials, and chaperones must be current non-athlete members of USA Swimming.

 All swimmers registered with VAN are "members" and their membership can be in "Active," "Suspended," or "Cancelled" status.
-"Suspended" members do not generate monthly fees.
-Each family has a VAN account on TeamUnify/SportsEngine (VAN's online club management service).
-The account can be "Active" while the member is "Suspended" and pending invoices for non-recurring items (gear, meet fees, etc.) will still bill through to the credit card on the account.
+"Cancelled" members do not generate monthly fees.
+Each family has a VAN account on SportsEngine (VAN's online club management service).
+The account can be "Active" while the member is in "Suspended" or "Cancelled" status and pending invoices for non-recurring items (gear, meet fees, etc.) will still bill through to the credit card on the account.

 Expectations